 2. Water Isn’t Hot Enough

-3. Too High Temperature
+3. Temperature Too High

 If your water is too hot, lower the temperature on your water heater thermostat.
 If this doesn’t work, check your water temperature sensor as it might be broken or improperly positioned.
-You can try repositioning it so it’s firm against the pipe, or replace it if it’s broken.
+You can try repositioning it so it’s snug against the pipe, or replace it if it’s broken.

 4. Unit Is Noisy